jupyterlab/jupyterlab-demo/jupyterlab.md

 * Open this file in the Markdown Viewer and edit
 * Browse through CSV and GeoJSON files from
   [Urban Data Challenge](https://github.com/swissnexSF/Urban-Data-Challenge)
-* Open an [VegaLite](https://vega.github.io/vega-lite/) JSON file
+* Open a [VegaLite](https://vega.github.io/vega-lite/) JSON file from the `vegalite` directory

-## 3) Connecting building blocks
+## 3) Connecting the building blocks

 The building blocks can be connected to support a wide range of different workflows:

 * Open `markdown_python.md` in the File Editor
 * View the rendered markdown
-* Attach a Kernel/Console and run the code
+* Attach a Kernel/Console and run the code by selecting blocks and pressing `Shift+Enter`

 ## 4) Third party plugins/extensions